Kalisa21/interactive-photo-gallery/README.md

 # Interactive Photo Gallery

-This project is an interactive photo gallery built using HTML, CSS, and JavaScript.
+This project is a simple interactive photo gallery with hover effects and details displayed on mouseover.

-**Features:**
+## Getting Started

+1. **Download:** Download the project files.
+2. **Open index.html:** Open the `index.html` file in your web browser.

+## Testing the Coding Challenges

+1. **Open DevTools:**  Open your browser's developer console (usually by pressing F12).
+2. **Run the challenges:** In the console, type `node arrayMap.js` and `node stringTransform.js` to see the output.

+## Project Structure

+- `index.html`: Main HTML file.
+- `style.css`: CSS file for styling.
+- `script.js`: JavaScript file for interactivity.
-- Responsive layout with multiple image tiles
+- `images/`: Folder containing image files.
+- `arrayMap.js`: Coding challenge for array manipulation.
+- `stringTransform.js`: Coding challenge for string transformations.

+## Approach

+**Photo Gallery:**

+- The gallery uses flexbox for layout and responsive design.
+- Hover effects are implemented using CSS transitions.
-- Hover effect to display image details
+- JavaScript is used to display image details dynamically on hover.
-- Dynamically updated image details using JavaScript

-**Instructions:**

-1. **Setup:**
-   - Create a new directory for the project.
-   - Copy the `index.html`, `style.css`, `script.js`, and `images` folder into the directory.
-   - Ensure you have image files in the `images` folder.
-2. **Run:**
-   - Open `index.html` in your web browser.

 **Coding Challenges:**

-This project includes two coding challenges, which can be found in separate JavaScript files (`arrayMap.js` and `stringTransform.js`).
-You can test these challenges by opening the files in your browser console.

-**Approach:**

-- **Photo Gallery:**
-  - The gallery uses flexbox for layout.
-  - Hover events are used to trigger the display of image details.
-  - JavaScript is used to update the details section with information retrieved from the image elements.
-- **Coding Challenges:**
-  - The challenges involve manipulating arrays and strings using JavaScript.
-  - The solutions provided are efficient and use appropriate methods for the specific tasks.

-**GitHub Repository:**

-The code for this project is available at [your GitHub repository link].
+- **Array Manipulation:** The `hasSubarrayWithSum()` function uses a sliding window approach to efficiently check if a subarray sum exists.
+- **String Transformation:** The `transformString()` function utilizes string manipulation methods and conditional logic to apply the specified transformations.

+## Acknowledgments

+- Figma Design: [Link to your Figma file if available]

+## Author

+[Your Name]
+GitHub Repository:

+Create a new public repository on GitHub.
+Push the project files to the repository.
+Important Notes:

+Figma Design: Make sure your CSS and layout closely match the Figma design.
+Image Data: Replace the sample image data in script.js with your actual image information.
+Testing: Thoroughly test your gallery and coding challenges in different browsers and screen sizes.
+Readme File: Provide a comprehensive README.md file with clear instructions and explanations.